Eilbera/text2program-replication/README.md

 ## 6  Extension — dynamic ensemble

-The original work runs a fixed 5‑model ensemble during inference.
+The original work runs a fixed 5‑model ensemble or 1 ensemble during inference.
 We adaptively scale the ensemble size
 using **total uncertainty**:

 1. Run ensemble‑1 to obtain token‑level entropy.